TheDDMbassy/kickstart.nvim/vim-learning-journal.md

 - `<leader>f` is where the `conform` plugin maps the formatting keyboard shortcut

 ## Syntax highlighting
-- Need a yaml syntax highlighter
+TODO: Install a yaml syntax highlighter

 ## File creation and deletion
 - Toggle the oil plugin with the minus '-' key
-- To see the buffer ID, `set conceallevel=0`, helps for debugging
+- To see the buffer ID, `:set conceallevel=0`, helps for debugging

 ## LSP (Language Server Protocol) lessons
 - Mason is the plugin you use for installing LSPs, and you can debug why it's not installing a particular plugin with `:checkhealth mason`
     - This is how you figured out why the TypeScript LSP wasn't installing -- the health check showed that node wasn't installed.
+TODO: Figure out how to highlight TODOs in Markdown
+TODO: Figure out how to add spellings to dictionary with vale
+TODO: Figure out how to stop Lsp to see if it speeds up Rails development in screenings_app or apm_bundle

+## General wishlist
+TODO: Figure out how to yank the relative path of the current file in the buffer
+TODO: Figure out how to sort lines alphabetically
+TODO: Figure out how to add `end` after defining a function in Ruby

+## Useful commands
+- `:TodoQuickFix`
+- `:TodoTelescope`
+- `:LspInfo`
+- `:LspStop`